open-component-model/ocm-website/content/en/docs/cli-reference/add/add_resources.md

   The path must denote an image tag that can be found in the local docker daemon.
 The denoted image is packed as OCI artifact set.
+  The OCI image will contain an informational back link to the component version using the manifest annotation <code>software.ocm/component-version</code>.

   This blob type specification supports the following fields:
   - **<code>path</code>** *string*